 - UNICEF partnered with the LEGO Foundation to establish an online training platform that reached 150,000 teachers in South Africa in 2016 alone.

 - Sub-Saharan Africa opposes Eastern Europe and Central Asia when it comes to gender disparity in education among urban areas.
-The latter tends to see a higher level of both educational attainment and literacy among females, while sub-Saharan Africa sees the opposite.
+The latter tend to see a higher level of both educational attainment and literacy among females, while sub-Saharan Africa sees the opposite.
 In a study by UNESCO, men in Ghana had over two more years of education than women.

 These facts about education in Africa are only the beginning of the information available.
-Studies have shown that school enrollment rates in 11 African countries between 1999 and 2012 increased by at least 20 percent.
+Studies have shown that school enrollment rates in 11 African countries between 1999 and 2012 increased by at least 20%.
 However, issues continue to remain that result in children dropping out of school.
 Quality and accessibility of education in Africa must be resolved before the situation can improve.
 UNESCO warns that “without urgent action, the situation will likely get worse as the region faces a rising demand for education due to a still-growing school-age population.”

 – Katherine Gallagher